by Maisie Smith on June 25, 2018

 The itch to lace up my boots and traipse the world is a constant presence in my life.

 I blame my raging case of wanderlust on Anthony Bourdain.
-Over the years, No Reservations and Parts Unknown have become my obsession.
+No Reservations and Parts Unknown have become a decade-long obsession.
 I take notes.
 I make lists.
 I rearrange my lists.
 Italy first.
 Then Ireland.
 Then Kathmandu.
-(But, wait…what about Tanzania and Cuba?)

 I had just returned from a three-week trip to Portugal when I learned of Anthony Bourdain’s death.
 It was a gigantic punch to the gut, the kind that leaves an existential ache.
 He was the best friend I never met, a kindred spirit with no time for bullshit.